TeX-Live/texdoc/README.md

 $ rake -T
 ```

-In addition to that, for options available tasks (e.g., `rake test` and `rake run_texdoc`) you can get options information with `-h` option for each task:
+In addition to that, for options available tasks, e.g., `rake test` and `rake run_texdoc`, you can get options information with `-h` option for each task:

 ```
 $ rake test -- -h